Nobody is perfect.

 However, you don’t have to create a whole new automation or risk losing the customers who are already further into the sequence of emails.

-Update emails when needed to fix typos, broken links or other errors and do your marketing automation with confidence.
+With Benchmark Email’s Automation Pro, you can create a duplicate version of an email with any necessary updates to fix typos, broken links or other errors and do your marketing automation with confidence.

 Get Better Open Rates